Green Tea Culture

 Kukicha (Twig/Stem Tea) — Light, Sweet & Gentle

-Flavor & brew in one line: Pale, sweet, very low bitterness — brew at ~80°C for 40–60 seconds.
+Flavor & brew in one line: Pale, sweet, and very low in bitterness — brew at ~80°C for 40–60 seconds.

-Pairs with: Light sweets, tea-time snacks.
+Pairs with: Light sweets and tea-time snacks.

 Typical price: ¥800–¥1,800 / 100g.